lazear/mz_parquet/README.md

 The proposed file format stores the most important data for analyzing MS data in individual columns (scan identifiers, ms_level, precursor list, scan_start_time, m/z, intensity, ion mobility, etc), and has a final column for storing lists of key-value pairs (cvParams in the mzML spec).

-Prior work: https://github.com/compomics/ThermoRawFileParser - this would probably be the best way to go to mzparquet!
+Prior work: https://github.com/compomics/ThermoRawFileParser - this would probably be the best way to integrate mzparquet!
+There is already an existing prototype parquet implementation, but it is different that the one proposed here.

 ## Example of querying mzparquet files